The Seahawks’ loss to the Giants was humiliating — and it all starts with Russell Wilson

 “That’s not our standard.
 That’s not Seahawk football.
 That’s not Seahawk defense,” Adams said after the game.
 “I don’t know what it was … I do know what it was — we weren’t doing our job.
 When you don’t do your job on defense, and they’re running the ball like they were running it, very efficient, you’re going to have a long day.”

-And then there were some questionable coaching decisions, like Carroll deciding not to go for it on fourth-and-six from his own 37 in the first half.
+And then there were some questionable coaching decisions, like Carroll deciding not to go for it on fourth-and-six from the Giants’ 37 in the first half.
 Or offensive coordinator Brian Schottenheimer calling for Wilson to roll out on fourth-and-one in the third quarter, which resulted in an incomplete pass.
 Or Carroll having to burn a sacred timeout in the fourth quarter because he feared there were too many players on the field.

 They pumped in music and crowd noise at Lumen Field throughout the day.
 The Benny Hill theme song would have blended in nicely.